|6.823 Computer System Architecture - Fall 2021|

-Tutorials: A 1-hour tutorial session will be held each week on Friday at 1 PM online, using Zoom.
+Tutorials: A 1-hour tutorial session will be held each week on Friday at 1 PM in room 32-141.
 The main focus of the tutorial session will be to work through the problem set questions and clarify lectures as necessary.
 Quizzes will also be given in tutorials, so it is important to avoid any recurring conflict with the tutorial time.
 Additional tutorials will be held in an evening before each quiz.
-Tutorial sessions will be recorded and made available on Piazza.

 Office Hours: See the staff page for details.

 Problem Sets: The subject is divided in modules, each covering a set of related topics.
 There is a set of online problems related to each module.
 The best way to prepare for the quizzes is to work on these problems.
 Although problem solutions do not have to be handed in (and consequently, are not graded), it is essential that students become thoroughly familiar with the material.
 Many quiz questions will assume knowledge of detailed machine descriptions provided in the problem sets.

 Students are encouraged to work in groups to discuss the problem sets, then to individually write out complete solutions prior to examining the online solutions.
 It is our goal to make each problem interesting and illustrative of some aspect of computer design.
 However, every problem is not equally important to prepare for the quiz; we will indicate which problems are most important for each quiz.